VidunderGunder/ml-ady-report/README.md

 Lacking in available technology and competence, the project was put on hold, but recent advancements in reinforcement learning and computer vision has made the challenge surmountable for a small engineering team.
 These new-found tools and methods enables the creation of a generalized framework for quick robotics and AI prototyping, enabling implementation in a wide variety of areas.

 Most robotics firms develop expensive and custom-made robots entirely from scratch, and as a result adoption of the technology suffers.
 The main challenge in combining AI and robotics is often not the hardware, but the digital brain that operates it.
-Most tasks already have suitable machinery, all the they need is just the autonomy.
-That's why MLAdy exists - to develop a framework that allows for quick, cheap and accessible realization of autonomous robots.
+Most tasks already have suitable machinery, all the they need is the autonomy.
+That's why MLAdy exists - to offer a quick, cheap and accessible way to start using AI and robotics for safer and more effective operation.

-Take farm and construction vehicles for example; this range of vehicles are made to handle any task on any budget, while being mass produced and widely available industrial solutions tested in the real world for a long time.
+Take farm and construction vehicles for example; they are mass produced and widely available industrial solutions tested in the real world for a long time.
 By using this hardware over from-scratch-solutions, complex and time-consuming development is cut to a minimum.

 As a bonus, if the task does not require full size vehicles, scaled down RC variants can be used.
 They are lot safer to develop and deploy than heavy machinery.
 The other way around?
 Not a problem - a generalized reinforcement learning approach will work just as well with custom hardware facing highly complex tasks.
 This way, MLAdy proposes a way to scale complexity on demand.